nikola-vukicevic/breadcrumbs-nvim/README.md

 - it plays nicely with HTML and PHP
 - it's pretty quick

-It is intended to be used with Lualine (even though it's not a full blown Lualine component yet).

-The output can also be used in other places (more on that in the next section).
+It is intended to be used with Lualine (even though it's not a full blown Lualine component yet), but, the output can also be used in other places (more on that in the next section).

 ## Requirements